Guide · Distribution

 #Preparing Your Track for Distribution

-- Master for loudness — Target −14 LUFS / −1 dBTP for Spotify/Apple Music.
+1. Master for loudness — A −14 LUFS / −1 dBTP target is a safe default for most major streaming platforms (confirm on each platform).
 Use a genre-appropriate preset.

 #Frequently Asked Questions

-Yes — Spotify pays streaming royalties on AI-generated tracks that comply with its policies.
-However, Spotify has removed large volumes of AI content in moderation sweeps, so track stability is not guaranteed.
+Yes — major streaming platforms generally pay streaming royalties on AI-generated tracks that comply with their policies.
+However, large-scale removals of AI content during moderation sweeps have been reported across the industry, so track stability after release is not guaranteed.

 What happens if my AI track gets removed after release?